EESSI/docs/docs/test-suite/writing-portable-tests.md

 ### Step 3: implementing as a portable ReFrame test {#as-portable-reframe-test}

 In the previous section, there were several system-specific items in the test.
 In this section, we will show how we use the EESSI hooks to avoid hard-coding system specific information.
-We do this by looking at the test step-by-step.
+We do this by replacing the system-specific parts of the test from Step 2 bit by bit.
+The full final test can be found under `tutorials/mpi4py/mpi4py_portable.py` in the [EESSI test suite](https://github.com/EESSI/test-suite/) repository.

 #### Replacing hard-coded test scales (mandatory)